HendrixS9377/HendrixS9377.github.io/content/authors/admin/_index.md

     summary: |
       **Current Research, cooperation with supervisor Prof. Zhongxiang Shen, Fellow, IEEE.**
       - Investigate the integration of Frequency-Selective Surfaces (FSS) and Reconfigurable Intelligent Surfaces (RIS) to enhance the autonomy and adaptability of complex physical systems through improved electromagnetic environment control.
       - Full-time offline internship.
-Anyone can have a guess on the corresponding uni lol.
+Anyone can have a guess on the corresponding uni.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`